 Controlled Schools are under the management of the Education Authority and include nursery, primary, secondary, special and grammar schools, including a small number of Irish medium and integrated schools.
 Most controlled primary schools were originally set up by the Church of Ireland, the Methodist Church and the Presbyterian Church in Ireland.

 A school’s Board of Governors is made up of parent and teacher members, members representing the owners or former owners of the school and members of the general public with an interest in education, who are appointed by the Department of Education or the Education Authority.
 You must be 18 or over to be a school Governor – you don’t have to be a parent at the school.

 You don’t need to have a particular skill set or experience.
 School Governors bring a range of skills and competencies from their own working and personal lives to the role.

-Along with these you should have an interest in education, a commitment to the school and its ethos.
-You should also have free time you can dedicate to the role.
+Along with these you should have an interest in education and free time that you can dedicate to the role.

-The role of the Board of Governors in a controlled school is to make sure that the school provides its pupils with the best possible education and educational opportunities for all of the pupils.’
+The role of the Board of Governors in a controlled school is to make sure that the school provides ‘the best possible education and educational opportunities for all of the pupils.’
 (Every School a Good School – The Governors’ Role).

 Governors have a range of responsibilities.
 As well as ensuring the school provides a good education for its pupils Governors play a central role in the planning, development, monitoring and evaluation of all aspects of school life, including establishing and maintaining the school’s ethos, setting the strategic direction for the school and appointing staff.

 All phases of controlled schools need Governors.
 Nursery, primary, special and post primary.

 A controlled school’s Board of Governors is made up of parent and teacher representatives, TRC (Transferors Representative Council) representatives and members of the general public appointed by the Education Authority (EA) or Department of Education (DE).